Overview

-Nutrition Science is the study of how nutrients and food components influence growth, metabolism, health, and disease and also includes human behavior as it relates to food choices.
-Nutrition Science is a multi-faceted and cross-disciplinary field, encompassing chemistry, biology, physiology, and public health.
+Nutrition is the study of how nutrients and food components influence growth, metabolism, health, and disease and also includes human behavior as it relates to food choices and dietary patterns.
+Nutrition is a multi-faceted and cross-disciplinary field, encompassing chemistry, biology, physiology, psychology, and public health.
 Nutrition scientists work to develop, extend, and apply all aspects of nutrition through research to improve clinical practice and public health.

-The Bachelor of Science (BS) in Nutrition Science program mission is to provide undergraduates with an in-depth understanding of the scientific aspects of food and nutrition.
-The program also aims to lay the groundwork for integrating nutrition science across disciplines and provides students with the foundation required to apply nutrition to the health sciences.
+The Bachelor of Science (BS) in Nutrition program mission is to provide undergraduates with an in-depth understanding of the scientific aspects of food and nutrition.
+The program provides student with a comprehensive foundation in nutrition and lays the groundwork for integrating nutrition across disciplines.
+The program consists of a common set of core nutrition courses, while also providing students with opportunity to tailor their coursework towards pursuing future schooling and careers in dietetics, medicine and the health sciences, public health nutrition, and nutrition policy.

 Join T.E.A.M Milken!
 T.E.A.M.
 Milken is open to all GWSPH undergraduate majors.
 Our goal is to provide individualized support to students so you will thrive at GW and be prepared to launch your public health career.